 Has your HVAC system been on the fritz?
 When your cooling and heating system isn’t performing like it should, your local contractor is likely on your speed dial—after all, repair is much cheaper than replacement, right?
 Not always.

-Before you pay a contractor to come out and repair your system, it’s important to consider whether you can get better return on your investment through an HVAC replacement.
+Before you pay a contractor to come out and repair your system, it’s important to consider whether you can get a better return on your investment through an HVAC replacement.

 When You Should Replace Your HVAC System